Skip to main content

 Overview

-xPack GNU AArch64 Embedded GCC is a standalone cross-platform (Windows, macOS, GNU/Linux) binary distribution of GNU AArch64 Embedded GCC, intended for reproducible builds.
+xPack GNU AArch64 Embedded GCC is a standalone, cross-platform (Windows, macOS, GNU/Linux) binary distribution of GNU AArch64 Embedded GCC, aimed at reproducible builds.

 GNU AArch64 Embedded GCC is the aarch64-none-elf cross-compiler variant of Arm GNU Toolchain, an open source project based on the GNU Compiler Collection, maintained by the Free Software Foundation.